gman223/gman223-UofT-Cybersec-Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jbox machine can accept connections from the Internet.
+Only the Jbox, Load Balancer (LB_1) and ELK_VM machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 196.247.57.68